Spectrum Analysis

 Data (Spectra)

 XSA can be called to use shared memory for its data space ("xsa -s").
 The shared memory segment has to be initialized with the program shm_init (which is part of the distribution).
-For 'online' applications the shared memory segment can be filled by a separate histogram process.
+In data acquisition applications the shared memory segment can be filled by a separate histogram process and viewed, analyzed and saved with xsa.

 Work area 16k